 On the Stoic Art of Distance: Choosing Peace Over Proximity

-Stoicism, as I understand it, does not demand that I martyr myself for the sake of family harmony.
+Stoicism, as I see it, doesn’t demand martyrdom for the sake of family peace.
 Marcus Aurelius reminds us,

 “You have power over your mind—not outside events.
 Realize this, and you will find strength.”

-In ancient times, the Stoics spoke of the apatheia—a state of inner tranquility, undisturbed by external turmoil.
-But even the ancients knew that tranquility doesn’t flourish in toxic soil.
-Seneca wrote that the wise person avoids crowds not out of disdain, but out of prudence.
-Emotions like anger, vanity, and self-righteousness are contagious.
-Exposure to unhealthy influences, he said, can make even a strong soul falter.
+Back in the day, the Stoics talked about apatheia—a state of inner calm, undisturbed by outside drama.
+Even then, they knew that peace can’t grow in toxic soil.
+Seneca observed that wise people avoid crowds not out of snobbery, but out of wisdom.
+Emotions like anger, vanity, and self-righteousness are contagious; spend enough time with them, and even the strongest will falter.
 (Letter VII.
 On Crowds)

-I still wish my family well.
-I hope they find their own calm within the storm of their certainties.
-But I no longer plan to join the tempest.
-My path will be quieter, simpler, and healthier.
+I still wish my family nothing but good things.
+I hope they find some calm of their own, even if it’s forged within the storm of their absolutist certainty.
+But I no longer choose to wade into that tempest.
+My path forward is quieter, simpler, and far healthier.

-The Stoics didn’t live in an age of hypertension and glucose monitors, but they understood that life’s highest good was a tranquil mind in harmony with reason and nature.
-And for me, that means learning—finally—to let peace, not blood, define my sense of family.
+The ancient Stoics didn’t have to worry about hypertension or glucose monitors, but they knew that the highest good was a tranquil mind in sync with reason and nature.
+For me, that means learning—at last—to let peace, not blood, shape my sense of family.

 Comments